mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 The real reason for using a notation or diagram of any sort to express systems architecture is to communicate shared understanding so that every developer can see the impact of each code change on the overall system.

-I find the key things I want to see in any design boil down to just a few key points:
+I find the things I want to see in any design boil down to just a few key points:
 1. What are the major components of the system and what are their responsibilities?
 2. What are the dependencies between the components?
 3. What messages (data) flows between these components?